octopus-db/documentation/_sources/data_tables.rst.txt

 * EBE_ERR -- CAIRN Be-10 denudation rate uncertainty at 1-sigma level calculated assuming density of 2650 kg.m^-3

-* EBEGLA -- Basin-averaged denudation rate corrected for glacier cover
+* EBEGLA -- End-member basin-averaged denudation rate corrected for present-day glacier cover under the assumptions that (1) portions of the basin covered by glaciers contribute with sediment in proportion to their surface area and (2) the sediment are depleted in cosmogenic nuclides.

-* EBEGLA_ERR -- Basin-averaged denudation rate error corrected for glacier cover
+* EBEGLA_ERR -- Uncertainty of end-member basin-averaged denudation rate corrected for present-day glacier cover.

-* EBE_DIFF -- Relative difference between uncorrected and corrected (glacier!) recalculated basin-averaged denudation rate
+* EBE_DIFF -- Relative difference between uncorrected (EBE_MMKYR) and glacier-cover corrected (EBEGLA) basin-averaged denudation rate.

 .. note::